Axway/mft-convert/content/en/docs/TransferCFT/cft_intro_install/about_this_document_ibmi/post_install_intro_ibmi/api_and_exits_intro_ibmi/directory_exit_ibmi.md

 1. Locate the communication properties for your site, which appear at the end of the file.
-When modifying the (`TCPPARAM`) file, you must also find every occurrence of the HOST string located in cfttcp- type commands and replace the X character strings with your system name or address.
+When modifying the (`TCPPARAM`) file, you must also find every occurrence of the HOST string located in cfttcp-type commands and replace the X character strings with your system name or address.

 ## Prerequisites